 Oscar Dahlberg died in August of 1945.

 On March 15, 1949, 294 Commonwealth was acquired from Frances Dahlberg by Albert Leo Hollingdale and his wife, Margaret E. (Tabor) Hollingdale.
-They lived at 517 Beacon and operated lodging houses there and at 519 Beacon.
+They lived at 82 Bay State Road and also owned and operated lodging houses at 517 Beacon and 519 Beacon.

 On June 2, 1949, 294 Commonwealth was purchased from the Hollingdales by Elvira Lydia (Carpenter) Johnson, the widow of John L. Johnson, who operated it as a lodging house.
 She previously had lived in Maine.